Core Concepts

 concepts.RmdOverview

-rxsim organises a clinical trial simulation around three
+rxsim organises a clinical trial simulation around four collaborating

-data and tracks each subject’s enrollment and dropout times.
-A
+tracks each subject’s enrollment and dropout times.
+A Timer

-Timer drives the trial clock.
-It stores discrete timepoints
+drives the trial clock: it stores discrete timepoints per arm and

 criterion.
 A Trial orchestrates the simulation by iterating